 It was easier than I thought.

-To reinforced the carpet, I used an industrial stapler.
+To reinforce the carpet, I used an industrial stapler.

 With a drill and screwdriver, I attached the brackets to the bottom of each shelf.
 Large shelves got two brackets.

-To hang, I screwed most brackets and at least one of the brackets on the larger shelves into the wall studs.
+To hang my DIY cat shelves, I screwed most brackets and at least one of the brackets on the larger shelves into the wall studs.

 What I would do differently next time.

-I’d make less and bigger shelves, like five or six big shelves.
+I’d make less shelves overall and opt for bigger shelves, like five or six big shelves.